costantinoai/evolution-mail-translate/README.md

 ## Contributing

 We welcome contributions!
-See [DEVELOPER_GUIDE.md](DEVELOPER_GUIDE.md) for technical details and development guidelines.
+See [CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines.

 ## License